qualcomm/resource-tuner/systune/docs/README.md

 ### `URM_REGISTER_RESOURCE`

 Registers a custom resource handler with the system.
 This allows the framework to invoke a user-defined callback when a specific resource opcode is encountered.
 A function pointer to the callback is to be registered.
-Now, instead of the normal resource handler, this callback function will be called when a syslock request for this particular resource opcode arrives.
+Now, instead of the normal resource handler, this callback function will be called when a Resource Provisioning Request for this particular resource opcode arrives.

 ### Usage Example
 ```cpp